 Melbourne’s late-night culture is booming like never before.
-Melbourne’s nightlife scene may seem a little daunting at first with just how much is going on.
+With just how much is going on, Melbourne’s nightlife scene may seem a little daunting at first.
 With different bars, pubs and clubs in every corner of every suburb, where do you even start?

 19) Beautiful Coastlines And Surrounding Countryside

-If you love a scenic drive and a good vino, then you’re in luck!
-Victoria is home to many of Australia’s most beautiful national parks including Grampians National Park, Wilsons Promontory National Park, Great Otway National Park and Mount Buffalo National Park to name just a few.
+If you love a scenic drive and a good vino, you’re in luck!
+Victoria is home to many of Australia’s most beautiful national parks, including Grampians National Park, Wilsons Promontory National Park, Great Otway National Park and Mount Buffalo National Park, to name just a few.